Conquer your student debt. Refinance now.

 Disclaimer: This blog post provides personal finance educational information, and it is not intended to provide legal, financial, or tax advice.

 So many credit cards have enticing offers, like 2% cashback or bonus miles that you can earn on select purchases.
-With such attractive deals available, using your credit card as a part of your repayment plan to pay down your student loan balance to rack up credit card rewards can seem like a great idea.
+With such attractive deals available, using your credit card as a part of your repayment plan to pay down your student loan balance to rack up credit card rewards can seem like a great idea to cardholders.

 But when it comes to personal finance, it’s important to pay attention to the details.
 While using your credit cards to earn rewards may sound like a smart strategy, it can backfire and lead to credit card debt.
 Here are some alternative ways to manage your student loan debt.